GUIDE 2025

 Ask for Feedback

 Send the proposal sample page to anyone you can and collect their feedback.
 Naturally, you don’t want to spend half of your waking life collecting feedback.
-Still, a cover letter is just words on a paper without the reader understanding what you want, especially when they’re giving you money.
+Still, a cover letter is just words on paper without the reader understanding what you want, especially when they’re giving you money.

-If still not convinced, it takes between 80 to 200 hours to write a grant proposal, and it can cost several thousand dollars if you’re hiring a grant writer.
+If still not convinced, it takes between 80 and 200 hours to write a grant proposal, and it can cost several thousand dollars if you’re hiring a grant writer.
 You don’t want a single page to ruin all the hard work.

 Use Plain English